Mid-Town Business District - Dallas, Tex. (unlabeled) 1936

 These photographs are housed in the Edwin J. Foscue Map Library.
 The library worked with regional historian George Cearley to identify important features in the photographs such as major roads, railways, and landmarks.
 A transparent overlay with locational markers was created for each photograph to label these features.
 In the digital collection, there are two versions of each image, labeled and unlabeled.
 Labeled images replicate the physical overlays created for the originals and correspond to a legend that appears in the Labeled Features metadata field below the image.

-The Miscellaneous Aerial Views of Dallas, 1930s-1940s complements the Dallas Historic Aerial Photographs, 1930 Fairchild Survey and the Dallas Aerial Photographs, 1945 USDA Survey.
+The Miscellaneous Aerial Views of Dallas, 1930s-1940s complements the Dallas Historic Aerial Photographs, 1930 Fairchild Survey, the Aerial Photos of the Northern Part of Dallas, Texas, and the Dallas Aerial Photographs, 1945 USDA Survey.
 A related digital collection, White Rock Lake Aerial Photographs, 1927 Fairchild Survey, is available from the DeGolyer Library.

 About Lloyd M. Long